spencertipping/tau/doc/xi/offline-data.md

 Compression can operate on a streaming or block basis.
 We should probably provide both.
 Same story for encryption.

+### Files as queries
+We can read the whole thing serially, or we can respond to requests for data at specific locations.

+### Columnar formats
+Probably worth doing, as these have consistently better performance than flat data.
+Can we infer a schema automatically so the user is unaware of the encoding?

 ## Network IO
 Same as file IO: we have exactly the same packet/read reassembly process.